 The road to the summit is called Axarvegur (939).
 It’s a well maintained gravel mountain road but narrow and steep, with sections up to 17%.
 Along the road you will be literally driving up and over a mountain.
 From sea level to over 500 meters as you zigzag your way up various steep inclines along a ravine.

-Do not travel this road in severe weather conditions.
-Avalanches, heavy snowfalls and landslides can occur anytime, being extremely dangerous due to frequent patches of ice.
+Be careful: this road is not for the sissies.
+One mistake can have consequences.
 The drive has many blind corners - you never know that a car is coming in front- and the road is really narrow and slippery makes it even worse from water cascading from the mountains when it rains.
-The road is a shortcut that saves you about 60 km of driving between Höfn and Egilsstaðir instead of taking the Ring Road.
+The road is used by many drivers as a shortcut on the Ring Road.
+It shortens the distance between Djúpivogur village and the town of Egilsstaðir by 71 km (44 mi).

 Pic: Bromr [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)]